bigdata-i523/hid327/notebook.md

 * 11/30/17 Continued to write on project.
 * 12/01/17 Continued to write on project.
 * 12/02/17 Continued to write on project.
 Submitted project for preliminary review.
+* 12/04/17 Added final paragraph to project and cleaned up .bib file.
+* 12/05/17 Marked project as 100% in readme.yml file.
+It is ready for grading.